simonsobs/so_pysm_models/docs/models.rst

 The Planck (2013) CIB halo model is used, along with a halo occupation distribution.
 More details can be found `here <https://github.com/simonsobs/websky_model>`_.

-The current version of the maps are of intensity in units of MJy/Sr with filename convention ``cib_nu[FREQ].fits`` e.g. ``cib_nu0027.fits`` is the map of CIB intensity at 27 GHz and will be used by :py:meth:`.InterpolatingComponent` at that frequency, and can be found on NERSC at `/project/projectdirs/sobs/v4_sims/mbs/websky/0.3`.
-There are 18 fits files at :math:`N_{side}`=4096 at frequencies [27, 39, 93, 145, 225, 280] +/- 1 GHz, in addition to those corresponding to the Planck HFI channel centers, [100, 143, 217, 353, 545, 857] GHz, for a total of 24 files.
+The current version of the maps are of intensity in units of :math:`MJy/Sr` with filename convention ``cib_nu[FREQ].fits`` e.g. ``cib_nu0027.fits`` is the map of CIB intensity at 27 GHz and will be used by :py:meth:`.InterpolatingComponent` at that frequency, and can be found on NERSC at `/project/projectdirs/sobs/v4_sims/mbs/websky/0.3`.
+There are 18 fits files at :math:`N_{side}=4096` at frequencies [27, 39, 93, 145, 225, 280] +/- 1 GHz, in addition to those corresponding to the Planck HFI channel centers, [100, 143, 217, 353, 545, 857] GHz, for a total of 24 files.
 These intensities were selected because in order to be able to interpolate accurately at the 6 frequencies of interest with as few maps as possible.
 More frequencies will be made available after a full set of map based simulations at SO bands that include correlated lensing, CIB, and SZ effects has been generated.

 **Thermal SZ Effect**

 Provided is a map of the Compton-y parameter and is based on Battaglia et al. (2012) pressure profiles, and can be found at `/project/projectdirs/sobs/v4_sims/mbs/websky/0.3/tsz.fits`.
-More details `here <https://mocks.cita.utoronto.ca/websky>`_.

 **Kinetic SZ Effect**

 Provided is a map of the temperature fluctuation due to line of sight peculiar velocities of electrons along the line of sight.
 Electrons are assumed to follow a Navarro Frenk and White (NFW) profile interior to halos and second order Lagrangian Perturbation Theory (LPT) outside.
 The ksz map can be found at `/project/projectdirs/sobs/v4_sims/mbs/websky/0.3/ksz.fits`.
-More details `here <https://mocks.cita.utoronto.ca/websky>`_.

 **Lensing Convergence**